slaclab/paws/README.rst

 TODO: put instructions here on how to install paws from PyPI.
 The core modules, being pure Python, will be very easy to install from PyPI (not yet implemented).

-The installation instructions from source, for a variety of platforms, will be continually added to the main documentation.
-Willing users are encouraged to contribute platform-specific documentation at will.
+Because they depend on PySide, installing the gui modules will be somewhat more complex, for those who wish to use the gui.

 Contribution
 ------------

 Contribution to `paws` is encouraged and appreciated.
-Whether you are a researcher looking to contribute a processing routine to the `paws` library, or a software developer looking to contribute to the platform itself, the `paws` development team would love to hear from you.
+Whether you are a researcher looking to contribute operations to the `paws` library, or a software developer looking to contribute to the platform itself, the `paws` development team would love to hear from you.